IanDCarroll/GoScrumYourself/DailyScrum.md

  2. __What will I do today to help meet the Sprint Goal?__
  3. __Do I see any blockers that prevent me from meeting the Sprint Goal?__

+11/23/16
+ 1. __What did I do Yesterday that helped meet the Sprint Goal?__
+  - Write executable script to make game run
+  - debug debug debug debug
+ 2. __What will I do today to help meet the Sprint Goal?__
+  - present the first draft to 8th Light
+  - Sprint Review
+  - Sprint Retrospective
+ 3. __Do I see any blockers that prevent me from meeting the Sprint Goal?__
+  - I got no sleep last(this) night.
+I need some rest.
+Which I will have! ...After I go to work for 8 hours at my day job.

 11/22/16
  1. __What did I do Yesterday that helped meet the Sprint Goal?__
   - refactor referee